sumankundu-IT/GoJs-Angular/README.md

 ## Installation

-Start by running npm install to install all necessary dependencies.
+Start by running npm install to install all necessary dependencies

 ## Running the project